rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/manage-clusters/nodes-and-node-pools.md

 ### Aggressive and Safe Draining Options

-When you configure the upgrade strategy for the cluster, you will be able to enable node draining.
-If node draining is enabled, you will be able to configure how pods are deleted and rescheduled.
+When you configure the upgrade strategy for the cluster, you are able to enable node draining.
+If node draining is enabled, you are able to configure how pods are deleted and rescheduled.

 - **Aggressive Mode**

     In this mode, pods won't get rescheduled to a new node, even if they do not have a controller.
 Kubernetes expects you to have your own logic that handles the deletion of these pods.

     Kubernetes also expects the implementation to decide what to do with pods using emptyDir.
-If a pod uses emptyDir to store local data, you might not be able to safely delete it, since the data in the emptyDir will be deleted once the pod is removed from the node.
-Choosing aggressive mode will delete these pods.
+If a pod uses emptyDir to store local data, you might not be able to safely delete it, since the data in the emptyDir is deleted once the pod is removed from the node.
+Choosing aggressive mode deletes these pods.

 - **Safe Mode**

-    If a node has standalone pods or ephemeral data it will be cordoned but not drained.
+    If a node has stand-alone pods or ephemeral data it is cordoned but not drained.

 ### Grace Period

-The timeout given to each pod for cleaning things up, so they will have chance to exit gracefully.
-For example, when pods might need to finish any outstanding requests, roll back transactions or save state to some external storage.
-If negative, the default value specified in the pod will be used.
+The timeout given to each pod for cleaning things up so they have the chance to exit gracefully.
+For example, when pods might need to finish any outstanding requests, roll back transactions or save state to an external storage.
+If negative, the default value specified in the pod is used.

 ### Timeout